310Group15/ScammerBot/README.md

 ### InputAnalysis

 This class is the bulk of the chatbot; it houses the probability function to determine how likely it is that a given canned response will be appropriate based on how many words from the user input match the words we would expect in a statement relating to that category and whether the user input contains the requried words.
 The class also contains the checkAllResponses function which compiles a dictionary of canned responses from each category and the probability score for each canned response.

+## Socket Feature

+The socket feature was developed according to a standard client-server model.
+One script allows a host to act as a server on its local network and the other script allows a client to connect to the host.
+For demonstration purposes, the host and client are configured to run on the same machine, but this can be altered at will by changing the IP address constants in each script.
+Our implementation requires both server and client to specify how long the message they plan to send is in a padded 64-byte utf-8 encoded string before sending the actual message.
+Also for demonstration purposes, the chatbots only converse for 5 call-response pairs.
+A helpful video used when configuring the python sockets can be found [here](https://www.youtube.com/watch?v=3QiPPX-KeSc).